bryant0918/HFMF/README.md

-# Hierarchical Fusion Meets Multi-Stream Models for Deepfake Detection
+# HFMF: Hierarchical Fusion Meets Multi-Stream Models for Deepfake Detection
 ### Codebase is only adapted to WildRF version.

 ## Overview